roborourke/wp-less/README.md

 will speed up your development process and make your life that much easier.
 Find out more from the links below and then head on back.

-The addon I've written allows you to write and edit .less files directly and have WordPress do the job of compiling and caching the resulting CSS.
-It eliminates the extra step of having to compile the .less files into CSS yourself before deploying them.
+The addon allows you to write and edit `.less` files directly and have WordPress do the job of compiling and caching the resulting CSS.
+It eliminates the extra step of having to compile the `.less` files into CSS yourself before deploying them.

 ## Installation:

-If you are using git to clone the repository do the following:
+If you are using git to clone the repository, do the following:

     git clone --recursive git://github.com/sanchothefat/wp-less.git wp-less

-If you are downloading the zip or tar don't forget to download the lessphp dependency too https://github.com/leafo/lessphp and copy it into the `lessc` folder.
+If you are downloading the `.zip` or `.tar`, don't forget to download the [lessphp dependency too](https://github.com/leafo/lessphp) and copy it into the `lessc` folder.

 ## Usage: